Kelly Amis - Short Bio

 Kelly also produces and directs On the Loudspeaker, an online interview series, as well as videos on-contract for organizations that advocate for social justice and equality.
 Some of her clients include the Emerson Collective, Oakland Public Education Fund, SEO Scholars, HealthCorps, UCSF Medical Center, Moriah Fund and STEM from Dance.

 Kelly is a frequent speaker on the use of digital media to pursue social justice aims.
-She has presented at venues including the Houston Chamber of Commerce, the ASU-GSV Education Innovation Summit, the Kapor Center for Social Justice, LinkedIn, the Kauffman Foundation, Oakland City Hall and elsewhere.
+She has presented at venues including the Salesforce Foundation, the Houston Chamber of Commerce, the ASU-GSV Education Innovation Summit, the Kapor Center for Social Justice, LinkedIn, the Kauffman Foundation, Oakland City Hall and elsewhere.
 Her writing has been published in the Washington Post, Philanthropy magazine, 3 Quarks Daily and the Education Post.

 Kelly recently finished her first short documentary filmed outside of the U.S.: Waiting Patient, which looks at the next frontier in global health equity through the work of a hospital in rural Haiti.
 She is currently in production on a feature-length documentary film and finishing her first narrative feature film screenplay.